DheerajKumarReddyKotha/Spring/Spring/read.md

 Step 1: Create a properties file
 Step 2: Load properties file using annotation @PropertySource("classpath:sport.properties") Step 3: Reference values using @Value annotation Ex: @Value("$asura.email")

+SPRING MVC

+1. What is Spring MVC?
+	a) Framework for building web applications in java
+	b) Based on Model-View-Controller design pattern
+	c) Leverages the features of Core Spring Framework (IoC,DI)

+	Web Browser -> Front Controller ->(Model) Controller -> (Model) View Template -> Web Browser

+2. What are the Benefits of Spring MVC?
+	a) Spring way of building web apps UIs in Java
+	b) Leverage a set of UI components
+	c) Help manage application state for web requests
+	d) Process form data: validation, conversion etc
+	e) Flexible configuration for view layer

+3. Components of Spring MVC Application
+	a) A set of web pages to layout UI Components
+	b) A collection of Spring Beans (Controller, services, etc...)
+	c) Spring configuration (XML, Annotation or Java)

+Spring MVC Front Controller
+a) It is also known Dispatcher Servlet
+b) It is part of spring framework

+As a developer you will create
+a) Model Objects
+b) View Templates
+c) Controller classes

+Controller:
+a) Code created by developer
+b) Contains your business logic
+	i) Handle the web request
+	ii) Store/retrieve data
+	iii) Place data in model
+c) Send to appropriate view template

+Model:
+a) It contains data
+b) Store/retrieve data via backend systems
+	i) database,web service etc...
+	ii) Use spring bean if you like
+c) Place your data in model

+View Template:
+a) Spring MVC is flexible
+b) Supports many view templates
+c) Most common is JSP + JSTL
+d) Developer creates a page and displays data

+other view templates supported are Thymeleaf,Groovy,Velocity,Freemarker etc...

+4. How to configure Spring MVC?
+Add configurations file to WEB-INF/web.xml

+a) Configure Spring MVC Dispatcher Servlet.
+b) Set Up URL mappings to Spring MVC Dispatcher Servlet.
+c) Add support for Spring Component Scanning.
+d) Add support for conversion,formatting and validation
+e) Configure Spring MVC View resolver.

+Development Process:
+Step 1: Create controller class
+Step 2: Define Controller Method
+Step 3: Add request mapping to controller method
+Step 4: Return view name
+Step 5: Develop view page

+5. How to read form data using Spring MVC?
+Development Process:
+a) Create a Controller class
+b) Show HTML Form
+	i) Create a controller method to show HTML form ii) Create a view page for HTML form
+c) Process HTML form
+	i) create controller method to process HTML form ii) Develop view page for confirmation